-Niacin (nicotinic acid) is a B vitamin that's used by your body to turn carbohydrates into energy.
-Niacin also helps keep your nervous system, digestive system, skin, hair and eyes healthy.
+Niacin (nicotinic acid) is a B vitamin that's used by the body to turn food into energy.
+Niacin also helps keep the nervous system, digestive system and skin healthy.
 That's why niacin is often a part of a daily multivitamin, though most people get enough niacin from the food they eat.

 What impact does niacin have on cholesterol?

 Niacin can lower triglycerides by 25% and raise HDL cholesterol by more than 30%.